osg-htc/operations/docs/services/topology.md

         # cd /opt/topology-itb
         # git checkout <BRANCH>

+1. For updates to the webhook app, switch `/opt/topology-itb-webhook` to the previous master:

+        :::console
+        # cd /opt/topology-itb-webhook
+        # git checkout <BRANCH>

-1. If you made config changes to `/etc/opt/topology/config-itb.py`, restore the backup.
+1. If you made config changes to `/etc/opt/topology/config-itb.py` or `config-itb-webhook.py`, restore the backup.

 1. If you checked out a different branch for data, revert it back to the old branch.